-Fixing a car can be difficult.
+Repairing a car can be difficult.
 And there’s a lot you can do to make it worse.
-But with a little care you can avoid such complications.
+But with a little care you can avoid most complications.

 Here’s the story of a repair done on a Toyota RAV4 (2004) to replace a bad upstream oxygen sensor.
 The story might be useful to you even if you don’t have a Toyota RAV4 because it will help you avoid some common problems.

 Cars typically have more than one oxygen sensor.
 So your first questions might be — How many sensors are in the car?
 Are they are identical?
 There are only two in this vehicle (because it’s a 4-cylinder).
 Far from being identical, they possess entirely different designs and behavior.
 The more traditional sensor sits further down the exhaust stream near the catalytic converter so it can monitor the health of this converter.
 The other sensor is a more recent innovation and sits closer to the engine, near the end of the exhaust manifold.
 It measures the ratio of air and fuel entering the engine, so that the engine computer can monitor and control that ratio.

 The symptoms that got us started were warning lamps on the dashboard, lower fuel economy, and a rich smell of gasoline at idle.
 To get some clue as to the source of the trouble, we attached a code reader to the car’s OBD-II port.
 If you haven’t used a code reader before, you’re in for a treat.
 They give all sorts of helpful information, perhaps more than can be easily digested.
 This includes diagnostic codes, readiness indicators, and even live sensor readings and graphs on some readers.